 - When a player runs out of dominoes they can make a Choo Choo noise to announce their win of the round.

-There are various versions of Mexican Train Dominoes.
+There are various versions of this beloved train game.
 We like to play the 12 double sided set which contains numbers varying up to 12.
 If you are playing with the double-twelve set, then there will be 12 rounds in total, starting with the double 12 and ending with the double 0.
 Other versions include double-six and double-nine.

 How To Play Mexican Train Dominoes